← home

 My keyboard addiction

-So here I am, finally acknowledging an issue I am both suffering from and enjoying.
-I own around 50 keyboards, most of them are vintage, and some of them are modified to be used with modern computers.
-I am not a collector, nor aspiring to be one.
-I have no reason to buy so many of them.
-I might be suffering from Compulsive Buying Disorder, and the only time I stop is when I run out of money.
+And so, Here I am, Finally acknowledging an issue from which I both suffer and relish.
+I possess around 50 keyboards, with majority being vintage, and a few modified for use with modern computers.
+I do not consider myself a collector, nor do I aspire to be one.
+There is no apparent reason for me to buy so many of them.
+I am concerned that I may have compulsive buying disorder, as I only seem to stop shopping when I run out of money.

 The Beginning

-The next year I changed my job again, and the Pandemic started.
-I was bored with the rattly MX blues and scratchy MX browns.
-I went ahead and ordered the Drop Ctrl keyboard with Box white switches.
-I lived with that for six months before I got tired and wanted to try something different.
+In the following year, I changed jobs once again, and the pandemic began.
+I grew tired of the rattly MX Blues and the scratchy MX Browns.
+Consequently, I ordered the Drop Ctrl keyboard with Box White switches.
+I used that keyboard for six months before I became restless and wanted to explore something new.

 Vintage Boards

-At the time of writing, I have around 50 boards in my closet and another 20 keyboards with my proxies in different countries.
+As of now, I have approximately 50 keyboards stored in my closet, and an additional 20 keyboards are with my proxies in various countries.

 Modern Boards